ydvabhee/mg-frontend/README.md

 1. Click on any card to reveal its image.
 2. Click on a second card to try and find a match.
-3. If the cards match, they will remain face up.
+3. If the cards match, they will disapear.
 4. If they don't match, they will flip back over after a short delay.
 5. Continue flipping cards until all pairs have been matched.
-6.  *(Optional: Mention any scoring, timer, or move count features)*

 ## 🏗️ Building for Production